Jordan Peterson's 12 Rules for Life Illustrated

 Jordan doesn't stop there.
 Highlighting our capacity for self-loathing is not practical life advice.
-He goes on to explain another self-fulfilling prophecy inherent to taking on responsibility.
+He goes on to explain how we can overcome our personal pain by taking on outward responsibilities.

 In dedicating yourself to a cause outside of your own problems, you create meaning in life.
-The cause can be anything—from sewing tapestries of kittens, to volunteering for charity, to helping people break their ugly addiction to fossil fuels.
-It just has to be a productive mission outside of your own trauma.
+The cause can be anything—a hobby, a career, a charity, a community project.
+It just has to be a productive mission unrelated to your own trauma.
 In turn, taking care of yourself becomes a mere necessity toward achieving that external goal.
 Pretty slick, Jordy P.

 Rule for Life #3.
 Make friends with People Who Want The Best for You